Bumpin’ Uglies and Elephants Dancing play ska and reggae at Jazz Cafe in Plains on Feb. 9

 When they aren’t on the road, they’ve been camped in the studio, churning out three full-lengths, two EPs and a live record.
 Their latest, 2016’s “Keep It Together,” came out on Right Coast Records and is proof that the band has found their groove.
 The album consists of a dozen stand-out tracks, any one of which could be considered instant classics for the band.
 They’re already at work on the follow-up while maintaining their never-ending tour schedule.

-Elephants Dancing is a seven-piece reggae/rock band from Wilkes Barre, driven by the chill beach vibe and powerful roots of reggae.
-The group delivers an island feel, filled with heavy grooves, fun melodies, syncopation, and clever raps.
+Elephants Dancing is a seven-piece ska/reggae band from Wilkes-Barre driven by the chill beach vibe and powerful roots of reggae.
+The group delivers an island feel filled with heavy grooves, fun melodies, syncopation, and clever raps.

 Elephants Dancing was created by singer/songwriters Michael Iorio (lead vocals/bass) and Danny Sales (lead vocals/rhythm guitar), who were childhood friends.
 After experiencing several lineup changes since the band’s inception in the summer of 2015, the full and unique sound that the band possesses is fulfilled through the versatility and spunk of its members: Ross LeSoine (tenor sax/percussion), Miles Fagley-Orfanella (trumpet/percussion), Karl Rucker (lead guitar), Samantha Carwell (keyboard), and Jerry Coyle (drums).
 The Elephants groove to roots reggae, island hip-hop, and beach rock, but the influences go much farther.
 Both writers are influenced by a wide variety of genres, including pop punk, metal, rap, math rock, and classical.

-In the winter of 2015, the Elephants released their debut EP, “Clear Skies,” which paved the way for their creative growth.
-Soon after, in the summer of 2016, the 19-song full-length album “Rituals” was released, encapsulating many of the band’s influences and setting the tone for the road ahead.
+In the winter of 2016, the Elephants released their debut EP, “Clear Skies,” which paved the way for their creative growth.
+Soon after, in the spring of 2017, the 19-song full-length album “Rituals” was released, encapsulating many of the band’s influences and setting the tone for the road ahead.
 Over the summer of 2017, the band refaced itself and solidified its lineup, adding another guitar and two-man horn section featuring a tenor sax and trumpet/flugelhorn.
-As the summer of 2017 approached its end, the single “Sunshine” was released, which featured the revamped lineup for the first time.
+As the summer of 2017 approached its end, the single “Sunshine” debuted, featuring the revamped lineup for the first time.

 Watch or listen to Episode 33 of the NEPA Scene Podcast with opener Jordan Ramirez’s folk funk band Fake Fight, which also contains some exclusive acoustic performances: